Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 <div class="figure" style="text-align: center">
 <img src="img/wide.PNG" alt="Example linking forms across time in wide format" width="80%" />
-<p class="caption">(\#fig:fig3-11)Example linking forms across time in wide format</p>
+<p class="caption">(\#fig:fig3-12)Example linking forms across time in wide format</p>
 </div>

 A more complicated scenario is merging across participants (e.g., merging teacher data into student data).
 This is often a many to one join (e.g., multiple students are associated with the same teacher), meaning upon merging, teacher data will be repeated for all students in their classroom.
-We will dive deeper into different types of joins in Chapter \@ref(clean).
+Although describing all of the different types of joins will be outside the scope of this book, there are many resources available to help you decide which join type is appropriate for your needs ^[https://r4ds.hadley.nz/joins].

 <div class="figure" style="text-align: center">
 <img src="img/wide2.PNG" alt="Example linking forms across participants in wide format" width="80%" />
-<p class="caption">(\#fig:fig3-12)Example linking forms across participants in wide format</p>
+<p class="caption">(\#fig:fig3-13)Example linking forms across participants in wide format</p>
 </div>

 > **Note** <br> <br>